fabrizio-ottati/fabrizio-ottati.dev/content/draft/northpole/index.md

 | Keller et al. | N/A    | 212              | **4714**        | INT8,**4**   | ✔          | ✘         |
 | NorthPole     | **74** | **42,460**       | 571             | **INT8**,4,2 | ✔          | ✘         |

-The competitor (Keller et al.) is a chip developed by Nvidia and published last year.
+The competitor (Keller et al.) is a chip developed by Nvidia and published in 2022 at ISSCC.
 The data are taken from the JSSC journal version of the paper.
-A _big_
-disclaimer: the measurements come from a tapeout from Nvidia, _i.e._, they have designed a new accelerator and produced a test chip, and then they have run a neural network on it and measured performance.
+A _big_ disclaimer: the measurements come from a tapeout from Nvidia, _i.e._, they have designed a new accelerator and produced a test chip, and then they have run a neural network on it and measured performance.
 It is not (yet) a plug-in accelerator like NorthPole.
 This explains why the throughput is so low and the efficiency so high.